7 of the best eco-friendly yoga mats for a mindful practice

 Frequently Asked Questions (FAQs)

-Answer: Some of the best lightweight yoga mats to carry along while travelling are the Jade Yoga Voyager Yoga Mat, Liforme eco-friendly Yoga Mat, Manduka Eko Yoga Mat and Gaiam Jute Yoga Mat.
+Answer: Some of the best lightweight yoga mats to carry along while travelling are the Liforme eco-friendly Yoga Mat, Manduka Eko Yoga Mat and Gaiam Jute Yoga Mat.

 Answer: Yes, you can clean your yoga mat with soap and a sponge or by spraying a gentle disinfectant.
 Also, you can soak it in a gentle detergent and warm water.